 9.6 “Credly Content” means software (including machine images), data, text, audio, video or images Credly makes available in connection with the Credly System to allow access to and use of the Services, including APIs; WSDLs; documentation including Administrator guides and administrative guides as updated by Credly from time to time; sample code; software libraries; command line tools; proofs of concept; templates; and other related technology (including any of the foregoing that are provided by our personnel).

 9.7 “Credly System” means Credly’s proprietary software as a service platform that can be used to create, manage, and display Credentials, including related hardware and software (including associated APIs), including all updates, modifications and enhancement thereto.
 The Credly System includes all Credly Marks and Credly Content.

 9.8 “Credly Marks” means any trademarks, service marks, service or trade names, logos, and other designations of Credly that Credly may make available to Issuer in connection with this Agreement.

 9.9 “Earner” means an individual or organization who is issued a Credential by Issuer.

-9.15 “User” means any individual or entity that accesses or uses the Credly Credentialing Platform under any Issuer account.
-The term “User” does not include individuals or entities when they are accessing or using the Credly Credentialing Platform or any Content under an Earner account or their own account, rather than under an Issuer account.
+9.13 “Administrator” means any individual or entity that accesses or uses the Credly System under any Issuer account.
+The term "Administrator” does not include individuals or entities when they are accessing or using the Credly System or any Content under an Earner account or their own account, rather than under an Issuer account.